How to Grow and Care for Rubber Tree (Ficus elastica)

 Trim away infected roots carefully.
 Dip the remaining root system in fungicide and leave the root system exposed to air for up to one whole day, allowing it to dry thoroughly.

-Find more root rot treatment advice in our comprehensive guide.
+Find more root rot treatment advice here.

 Bring a Tropical Beauty into Your Home